Providers Terminated in One State Continue to Participate in Other States

 OIG Enforcement Actions Continue

-The Office of Inspector General (OIG) of the Department of Health and Human Services continues to coordinate federal, state and local law enforcement actions with respect to health care fraud and abuse.
-It has issued its Semiannual Report to Congress, which summarizes key program integrity efforts in fiscal year 2018.
+The Office of Inspector General (OIG) of the Department of Health and Human Services continues to coordinate federal, state, and local law enforcement actions with respect to health care fraud and abuse.
+It has issued its Semiannual Report to Congress, which summarizes key program integrity efforts in the fiscal year 2018.
 Notably, during FY 2018, OIG achieved:

 - Expected investigative recoveries of $2.91 billion (compared to $4.13 billion in FY 2017),